syncfusion-content/wpf-docs/wpf/DocumentContainer/Pin-Unpin-tabs.md

 ---
 # Pin and Unpin tab items

-The following section explains the Pin and Unpin tab items support in DocumentContainer.
+This section explains the pin and unpin TabItems supports in DocumentContainer.

 ## Enabling/disabling pinning behavior

-[AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) attached property of DocumentContainer decides whether the tab item is pinnable or not.
+The [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) attached property of DocumentContainer decides whether the tab item can be pinnable or not.
 The corresponding tab item will be pinned only if the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true.
-When the property is false, Pin and Unpin behavior of tab item will be disabled.
+When the property is false, pin and inpin behavior of tab item will be disabled.
 The default value of the [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) property is false.

 {% tabs %}